SegFault2017/GarphingCalculator/README.md

 # GarphingCalculator
-implemented the IOS app with objective c based on StandFord Assignment for practising!
+implemented an IOS app with objective c based on StandFord Assignment for practising!